AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 Outside of programming I'm a bicyclist and amateur photographer.
-More uniquely (at least for a programmer) I'm a big fan of anything historical; I can make my own chainmaille (yes, the ancient armor), and am currently taking classes in midieval swordsmanship.
+More uniquely (at least for a programmer) I'm a big fan of anything historical; I can make my own chainmaille, both armor and jewelry, and am currently taking classes in midieval swordsmanship.
 I also really enjoy hiking, which unfortunately doesn't work out so well for me in Illinois.